Gloucester Road Primary School

 Writing in Leopards

 Writing is taught daily and is based on a book each term.
-We explore different aspects of grammar that help us to build sentences and the children write one outcome a week in their writing books, this could be a paragraph, a letter or a story.
+We explore different aspects of grammar that help us to build sentences and the children write two outcomes a term in their writing books, this could be a paragraph, a letter or a story.
 The other lessons are used for discussion, oral practice of sentences and developing their ideas.
 Children are supported in their writing through scaffolding which could include sentence starters, colourful semantics, pictures or the use of iPads or technology to support their individual needs.

 PE in Leopards

-The children in Leopards are given the choice to rejoin their class for PE on their class's PE day and have a Leopards class PE lesson every week.
+The children in Leopards are given the choice to rejoin their class for PE on their class's PE day and have a Leopards class PE lesson twice a week on a Tuesday and Thursday afternoon.

 Multi-sensory approach

 In Leopards, we take a multi-sensory approach to learning.
-Some benefits to the mulit-sensory approach, which involves presenting learning in ways that engage multiple sesnse, are:
+Some benefits to the mulit-sensory approach, which involves presenting learning in ways that engage multiple senses, are:

 • Improved memory: Engaging multiple senses creates more neural pathways for storing and retrieving information.